ev3dev-lang-java/ev3dev-lang-java/README.md

 # ev3dev-lang-java

-*EV3Dev-lang-Java* is a project designed to offer an API to use the [lego port interface](http://www.ev3dev.org/docs/drivers/lego-port-class/) in the [LeJOS way](http://www.lejos.org/).
+*EV3Dev-lang-Java* is a Java project designed to offer an API to use the [lego port interface](http://www.ev3dev.org/docs/drivers/lego-port-class/) in the [LeJOS way](http://www.lejos.org/).

 ## Goals